Thunderstorm002/HealthBand/KiCAD/README.md

-KiCAD files for Health band for the hackster.io nordic semi contes
+KiCAD files for Health band for the hackster.io nordic semi contest

+Thanks to [Jean-Noel_Avila](https://github.com/jnavila) for the [plotkicadsch](https://jnavila.github.io/plotkicadsch/)